 - Garlic.
-I L-O-V-E garlic and will always max out the recommended amount in any recipe.
 If you're sensitive to garlic, start with one small clove, especially since the garlic here is raw, and if you're using a food processor, might end up with a few larger pieces.
 If you're like me, double the garlic, even though that's not even in the recipe.

 - Anchovies.
-Because the anchovies sort of dissolve into the sauce to add umami, you don't need very fancy (read: "expensive") anchovies.
+The anchovies dissolve into the sauce to add umami so you don't need very fancy (read: "expensive") anchovies.
 This jar of anchovies is the one I use for everything.
 Buy anchovies in jars so you can close the lid and store them in the refrigerator.

 - Capers.
-Many cooks recommend using salt-packed capers because they "taste better" blah blah blah.
-While that's kind of true, unless you can very easily buy them in your local grocery store, a jar of normal-person non-pareil capers in brine is great.
-Rant: who designed those tall skinny jars for capers that make it impossible to take capers out without dumping out the entire contents because no spoon fits into the jar?!
-Ok, rant over.
-For now.
+Many cooks recommend using salt-packed capers because they "taste better."
+While that's kind of true, unless you can easily find them in your local grocery store, a jar of normal-person non-pareil capers in brine is perfect.

 - Other Green Herbs.
-Every cook has a version of Salsa Verde, and every version has different proportions of various green herbs.
+Every cook has a version of Salsa Verde with different proportions of various green herbs.
 I have made this with additions of everything from arugula to spinach, and find that a simple combination of only parsley and basil works best for me and everyone in my immediate radius who eats the stuff.
-You can try: cilantro, dill, marjoram, mint, oregano, rosemary, and tarragon.

 - Chives.
 You can substitute green onions here very easily.

 - Olive Oil.
-I use a lighter, milder olive oil for this Salsa Verde since the other ingredients are fairly strong.
+Use a lighter olive oil for this Salsa Verde since the other ingredients are fairly strong.
 This is the everyday olive oil I use.